Julie Daniels

 What should I do if I’m involved in a road traffic accident?

-If you do happen to be involved in an accident yourself, here’s some guidance on what to do after being in a collision to avoid penalties.
+If you do happen to be involved in an accident yourself, here’s some guidance on what to do to avoid penalties.

-You, and anyone else you were travelling with, should move away from the car and moving traffic.
+If you’re able to, you, and anyone else you’re travelling with should move away from the car and moving traffic.
 This’ll keep you out of harm's way if another vehicle collides with yours and shunts it forward.
 Put your hazard lights on to warn oncoming traffic, switch off your engine, and put on any high-visibility clothing you have with you.
+If you can’t pull over to the left lane or into a safe stopping space and can’t safely exit your vehicle, stay where you are with your seatbelts and hazard lights on.

 If the incident caused damage or harm to any other person, vehicle, animal or property, you need to give yours and the vehicle owner’s name and address, as well as the vehicle’s registration number to anyone who needs them.

 If someone was injured in the accident, the police will ask to see an insurance certificate.
-If you can’t do this at the scene of the incident, make sure you do as soon as you can within the next seven days.
-If not, you could be slapped with a £5,000 fine and have eight penalty points added to your licence.
+If you can’t produce this at the scene of the incident, make sure you do as soon as you can within the next seven days.
+If not, you could be handed a £5,000 fine and have eight penalty points added to your licence.

 Being involved in a road collision can be very distressing, whether it’s just a little bump or something more significant.
 However, it’s vital that drivers report all accidents to their insurance provider, or they could refuse to honour the policy.